embear/logger/README.markdown

       of severities.
     * Unify outputs for each IF so that a message is never printed twice to the same output.
+    * Add function to check if a ID and level combination would generate an output.

 * **v3.2.0** *(2013-10-23)*